 Discrimination in relation to the disposal of land (s 50) (e.g. selling land) covers refusing to dispose of land to another person, or discrimination in the terms on which land is offered to another person.

-Accommodation (ss 52, 53) relates to renting flats, houses, units, motels, hotels, boarding houses, hostels, caravans, caravan sites, business accommodation, and camping sites.
+Discrimination in accommodation (ss 52, 53) relates to renting flats, houses, units, motels, hotels, boarding houses, hostels, caravans, caravan sites, business accommodation and camping sites.

 In relation to accommodation, discrimination may occur by refusing or failing to accept a person’s application for accommodation; in the way their application is processed; in the terms on which accommodation is provided or the variation of those terms; by denying the person (or limiting their access to) any benefit associated with the accommodation; by evicting the person; by refusing to extend or renew the provision of accommodation or the terms of the extension or renewal; or by subjecting the person to any other detriment in connection with the provision of accommodation.

-Access to public premises (s 57) covers discrimination specifically against people with a disability in relation to refusing to allow a person to access or use the premises or its facilities; in the terms and conditions of use or access to the premises or its facilities; in relation to the provision of means of access; or by requiring someone to leave the premises or stop using the facilities.
+Discrimination in access to public premises (s 57) covers discriminating specifically against people with a disability by refusing to allow a person to access or use a premises or its facilities; in the terms and conditions of use or access to a premises or its facilities; in relation to the provision of means of access; or by requiring someone to leave a premises or stop using facilities.
 This relates to premises that the public (or a section of the public) may enter and use, whether or not for payment.
 It includes buildings, vehicles, aircraft and vessels.